Ilysen/Thaumaturgy/README.md

 ### Aug.
 15, 2019

+#### 1.0.18.9

+* New sprites for all elixirs, potions, and draughts by Flaqzar.
+Thank you very much.
+* The aural tether's sprite swap now only adjusts the "mirror" portion of the item, instead of the frame as well.

 #### 1.0.18.8

 * Added the Champion's Crest, which combines the effects of all pre-Moon Lord expert accessories.